HuskyKingdom/NTHU_DRL_HW2/README.md

 We provide a leaderboard for you to compare with your classmate, the ranking of which will be a significant reference of your overall score based on your relative ranking position.

-To submit your code to leaderboard, you will need to first fork this repo and clone it to your local environment:
+To submit your code to leaderboard, you will need to first **fork this repo**.

+Then clone it to your local environment:

 ```
 git clone <Your forked repo>